donimbaga/Google-timer/readme.md

 ## Description
 This is a learning project.
 The aim is to understand and practice HTML, CSS and JS fundamentals.
 I like using Google Timer, it's one of my favorite tool on the internet.
+So I'm creating this
+to apply what I've learnt so far.
+This tool can be accessed through any web browser on any device

 ## Technologies